27manavgandhi/Chatbot-Flow-Builder/README.md

     - Nodes are added to the flow by dragging and dropping a Node from the Nodes Panel.

 2. **Nodes Panel**
-    - This panel houses all kinds of Nodes that our Flow Builder supports.
+    - This panel houses all kinds of Nodes that our Chatbot Flow Builder supports.
     - Currently, there is only a Message Node, but we will be adding more types of Nodes in the future, so make this section extensible.

 3. **Edge**